yosupo06/library-checker-problems/math/find_linear_recurrence/task.md

 Find a sequence of integers $c_1, \ldots, c_d$ of the minimum length $d \ge 0$ such that
 $0 \le c_j < {{param MOD}}$ for $1 \le j \le d$ and
 $$a_i \equiv \sum_{j=1}^d c_j a_{i-j} \pmod{{{param MOD}}} \quad \text{for} \quad d \le i < N.$$
-If there are multiple answers minimizing $d$, output any of them.

 Constraints / 制約
 ---------